aws/aws-sdk-js-v3/clients/client-network-firewall/README.md

 <p>Network Firewall is a stateful, managed, network firewall and intrusion detection and
 prevention service for Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
-This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
+This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or Direct Connect.
 Network Firewall uses rules that are compatible with Suricata, a free, open source intrusion detection system (IDS) engine.
-AWS Network Firewall supports Suricata version 5.0.2.
+Network Firewall supports Suricata version 5.0.2.
 For information about Suricata, see the <a href="https://suricata-ids.org/">Suricata website</a>.</p>
 <p>You can use Network Firewall to monitor and protect your VPC traffic in a number of ways.
 The following are just a few examples: </p>
 <ul>
 <li>
-<p>Allow domains or IP addresses for known AWS service endpoints, such as Amazon S3, and
+<p>Allow domains or IP addresses for known Amazon Web Services service endpoints, such as Amazon S3, and
 block all other forms of traffic.</p>
 </li>
 <li>